 One of the benefits of vinyl flooring is that it is completely water-resistant, meaning it can be installed in various areas in your home, such as the kitchen, bathroom and basement, that have high exposure to moisture.
 In addition, vinyl floors are sturdy and durable; they work well in high traffic areas such as the living room, without being at risk of being damaged.

 Maintenance: Maintenance for vinyl floors is relatively easy; a simple mop and sweep gets the job done.

 Cork flooring can be a great eco-friendly option when choosing your living room flooring as harvesting it does not damage trees, and not much of it goes to waste.
-If you have anyone in your home that has sensitive allergies, cork is a great selection as it is naturally resistant to mold and mildew.
-Cork has a long lifespan as it can always be re-sanded and stained.
-If you’re not satisfied with the initial install of your floors, it’s easily transformable, giving you peace of mind and assurance that you won’t have to live with floors you don’t love.
+If you have somebody in your home that has sensitive allergies, cork is a great selection as it is naturally resistant to mold and mildew.
+Cork can be re-sanded and stained.
+If you’re not satisfied with the initial install of your floors, it’s easily transformable, giving you peace of mind and assurance that you don’t have to live with floors you don’t love.
 In addition, cork is a great option as it is naturally resistant to sinks left by foot traffic.

 Maintenance: Cork flooring is very easy to maintain.
-Once it has been sealed, a quick vacuum or sweep will take care of any dirt or dust that you may have.
+Once it has been sealed, a quick vacuum or sweep takes care of any dirt or dust that you may have.

 Milton Hardwood offers affordable, premium services with warranties that are second to none.
 Contact us for a free in-home consultation.